vshesh/glue/README.md

 as the Link component.
 There is an example section that discusses some common architectures of these components and how they could fit together.

-`MirrorInlineFrame` is a helper function I provide for you, which is written to simply writing a parser for an element with one group in which the start and end pattern are mirrors of each other - I've defined the start pattern, and the function will compute the other side eg `++}` and then make the appropriate regex.
+`MirrorInlineFrame` is a helper function I provide, which is written to simply writing a parser for an element with one group in which the start and end pattern are mirrors of each other - I've defined the start pattern, and the function will compute the other side eg `++}` and then make the appropriate regex.

-This is so simple, in fact, that I went ahead and included it for you.

 ## Examples/Common Architectures